use-ink/link/README.md

 of a URL, this short (often mnemonic) version can be resolved back to the long version.

-Read the section [Why?](#-why) below for our motivation and the distinction to traditional URL shorteners.
+The section [Why?](#-why) below contains more details on the distinction to traditional URL shorteners.

-We built it to illustrate how a full-stack DApp can be built with:
+We built this project to illustrate how a full-stack DApp can be built with:

 * __Smart Contract:__ Parity's [ink!](https://github.com/paritytech/ink) as the programing
   language for the contract.